Learning Acceleration System Grant

 Rural Math Collaborative

 Barb Flores, Project Director

-CALIFORNIA LITERACY ELEVATION BY ACCELERATING LEARNING (PROJECT CLEAR)
+CALIFORNIA LITERACY ELEVATION BY ACCELERATING READING (PROJECT CLEAR)

 Cynthia Craft, Coordinator, ELA [email protected]